Blooym/xlm/README.md

 - Switch to the "compatibility" tab and enable the "Force the use of a specific Steam Play compatibility tool" checkbox.
 - From the box that appears select "XLCore [XLM]" (if this does not show, please make sure you properly restarted Steam).
 - You can now launch the game as usual.
 XIVLauncher will be automatically installed and run for you.

+### Migrating from a different XIVLauncher installation method

+If you are using Flatpak Steam with XLM you will either need to migrate the folder at `~/.xlcore` to `~/.var/app/com.valvesoftware.Steam/.xlcore` or give the Steam flatpak access to `~/.xlcore` directly due to Flatpak filesystem sandboxing.

+If you previously used the Flatpak or native package version of XIVLauncher, the only thing you might want to do is uninstall the old version of XIVLauncher you were using before and remove any Steam shortcuts to XIVLauncher as these are no longer needed.
+All other data will be persisted as it is stored seperately on the filesystem.

 ### Passing extra arguments or environment variables on startup (Advanced & Optional)